Colds and allergies are the most common causes of rhinitis.

 Antihistamines help prevent the allergic reaction and thus symptoms.
-Antihistamines dry the mucous membrane of the nose but many of them also cause sleepiness and other problems, especially in older people.
-Newer ones require a prescription but do not have as many of these side effects.
+Older antihistamines dry the mucous membrane of the nose but many of them also cause sleepiness and other problems, especially in older people.
+Some newer ones require a prescription but do not have as many of these side effects.

 A saltwater solution flushed through the nose via a squeeze bottle or a bulb syringe (nasal irrigation) or using a saltwater spray as needed also can help symptoms.